janus-idp/backstage-plugins/plugins/bulk-import-backend/README.md

 #### Permission Framework Support

+TODO: Update this section of the documentation as it doesn't work.
+Not sure how to setup the permission framework on vanilla backstage, but confirmed to work with the RBAC plugin.

 The bulk import backend plugin has support for the permission framework.
 A basic example permission policy is shown below to disallow access to the bulk import API for all users except those in the `backstage-admins` group.
-This policy should be added to the `packages/backend/src/plugins/permissions.ts` file:
+Please note that the This policy should be added to the `packages/backend/src/plugins/permissions.ts` file:

 ```ts title="packages/backend/src/plugins/permissions.ts"
 import { BackstageIdentityResponse } from '@backstage/plugin-auth-node';